dotse/tls-fed-auth/tls-fed-auth.md

 # Federation Chain of Trust

-The members of a federation submit their issuer certificates and other requested data  (in this document called “member metadata”) to the federation.
-Both the authenticity of the submitted member metadata and the submitting member MUST be assured by the federation.
-How this is achieved is out of scope for this document.
-The federation operator aggregates, signs and publishes the federation metadata, i.e., an aggregation of all members’ member metadata and some additional information added by the federation.
-By trusting the federation and its certificate, federation members trust the federation metadata content.
+Federation members submit member metadata to the federation.
+Both the authenticity of the submitted member metadata and the submitting member need to be ensured by the federation.
+The specific methods for achieving this are beyond the scope of this document.

+The federation operator aggregates, signs, and publishes the federation metadata, which combines all members' member metadata with some additional information added by the federation.
+By trusting the federation and its certificate, federation members trust the information contained within the federation metadata.

-The root of the chain of trust is the federation metadata signature and the trust anchor is the federation's signing certificate.
-That certificate needs to be securely distributed, there MUST be an out-of-band function to verify the certificate.
-The distribution and verification of the federation's certificate is out-of-scope of this document.
+The trust anchor for the federation is established through the federation's signing certificate, which in turn needs to be securely distributed and verified.
+The distribution and verification methods for the federation's certificate are outside the scope of this document.

 # Authentication